spacing pixel spacing pixel spacing pixel

 Creative uses

-Unfortunately most of the uses we see currently for animated GIF files are in annoying banner ads or distracting 'widgets' that add little value to the page.
-However with a little imagination, the animated GIF file becomes an inexpensive teaching tool.
-The second one takes a while to load, but is worth the wait.
+Unfortunately many of the uses of animated GIF files are in annoying banner ads or distracting 'widgets' that add little value to the page.
+However, with a little imagination, the animated GIF file becomes an inexpensive teaching tool.
+The two samples below demonstrate simple educational uses.
+The 'blood cycle' image may take a couple seconds to load, but is worth the wait.

-The GIFs below is courtesy of arhive.edu which features shareable resources for educators.
+The GIFs below is courtesy of archive.edu which features shareable resources for educators.

 Another excellent site that showcases creative uses of animated GIF files is the HowStuffWorks site.
 In fact, they have a separate How Web Animation Works article which contains several of their animated GIFs from their various other articles.